budnerp/ansible_role_docker_ce/README.md

 # Ansible role for Docker CE
-Ansible role for Docker CE
+Ansible role for Docker CE for CentOS 7

 ## What's inside?
 1. Interesting Docker CE dirs and files: